Dr Karl Shuker's Official Website - http://www.karlshuker.com/index.htm

 As in Midnight Express, Brad Davis provides a spellbinding, passionate performance as the sensual, duplicitous Querelle, inexorably oozing an oleaginous but toxic mixture of insouciance and insincerity from every pore.
 He even affects a phony James Dean lookalike pose at times (see photo at the end of this review).
 French actress/singer Jeanne Moreau co-stars as Querelle's cruelly spurned lover Lysiane, who also sings the sultry Marlene Dietrichesque number 'Each Man Kills The Thing He Loves' (click here to watch and listen to it performed by her in this movie).

-Well worth noting too is the balletic fight scene between two knife-wielding combatants that almost looks as if has danced straight out of West Side Story.
+Well worth noting too is the balletic fight scene between two knife-wielding combatants that almost looks as if it has danced straight out of West Side Story.
 And stylistically this movie was inspired to no small extent by the erotic artwork of none other than Tom of Finland.
 However, it was the frank portrayals of Querelle's sexual dalliances (albeit very tame by today's much raunchier mainstream cinematic standards) that engendered some controversy for this film at the time of its original release back in 1982, but it is easy to understand why critics and movie audiences alike nowadays rate it as one of Fassbinder's most noteworthy movies.
 As for the vibrant and vivid cinematography of Xaver Schwarzenberger, this is truly beyond gorgeous – an absolutely glorious palette of spectacular colour in every frame..

 So, if you'd like to view an official Querelle trailer, please click here to watch one on YouTube.